 - Sustainable Communities

 - Sustainable Energy

 - Innovative Value Added Products and Markets

 - Sustainable Tourism Development

 - Innovative Micro Enterprise

 - Versatile Rural Workforce

-- Conservation of the Rural Environment

 In the strategic analysis, detailed in Section 7, the Rural Aberdeenshire Key Priorities are fully complementary to the European, National and Regional strategies for sustainable rural development.
 There is, therefore, a justifiable, evidence-based strategy to deliver LEADER actions in Rural Aberdeenshire.